Have you been looking for a chocolate tea cake recipe that is moist, delicious, and better than any other? This recipe will delight and satisfy you.

-Black Tea: Thousands of scientific studies show that regular tea drinking can have significant health benefits.
-After all, it is a plant-based food.
-Flavonoids, the same compounds found in fruits and vegetables, are the major bioactive compounds found in tea.
+- Thousands of scientific studies show that regular tea drinking can have significant health benefits.
+After all, it is plant-based food.
+The same compounds found in fruits and vegetables are the major bioactive compounds found in tea.

-In tea, flavonoids are found in very high concentrations.
-Because of this, tea has amazing health benefits.
+- In tea, flavonoids are found in very high concentrations.
+Because of this, tea has fantastic health benefits.

-Vanilla: A teaspoon of real vanilla extract contains 5.5 mg of potassium and trace amounts of magnesium, calcium and phosphorous.
+- A teaspoon of natural vanilla extract contains 5.5 mg of potassium and trace amounts of magnesium, calcium, and phosphorous.

-Madagascar vanilla beans are reputed as having a sweet, creamy flavor associated with classic vanilla.
+- Madagascar vanilla beans are reputed to have a sweet, creamy flavor associated with classic vanilla.
 Do yourself a favor and skip the artificial stuff.

 If you want to score a victory with your chocolate lovers, bake this cake for them.
-And then celebrate.
-Maybe you might want to make this cake for your next Easter gathering.
+And then celebrate!